techidaily/site-win11-tips/source/_posts/a-guide-to-optimal-adventure-play-winning-hd-games-on-pc-with-scummvm.md

  Lucasfilm Games' adventures were some of the best but far from the only ones.
 Ludvig expanded ScummVM to support more "adventure game engines", practically turning it from "a modern SCUMM alternative" to "a single multi-engine solution for playing hundreds of classic adventures on modern PCs".

- Although we'll see how to import games to ScummVM in this article, too, it's best if you check our article on[what is ScummVM and how to use it to play classic adventure games](https://www.makeuseof.com/tag/scummvm-crossplatform-pointandclick-adventure-game-emulator/) for more information on SCUMM and ScummVM.
+ Although we'll see how to import games to ScummVM in this article, too, it's best if you check our article on [what is ScummVM and how to use it to play classic adventure games](https://www.makeuseof.com/tag/scummvm-crossplatform-pointandclick-adventure-game-emulator/) for more information on SCUMM and ScummVM.

  In this guide, we'll see how to configure ScummVM to make classic adventures look good on modern PCs with flat-panel Full HD displays.

 ## How to Download and Install ScummVM

- Start by visiting[ScummVM's official site](https://www.scummvm.org/) and downloading and installing the app.
+ Start by visiting [ScummVM's official site](https://www.scummvm.org/) and downloading and installing the app.
 For this article, we will be using ScummVM on Windows 11.

  The app works the same way on all platforms (more or less).
 Still, some differences are to be expected, like the availability of renderers and shaders and the necessary steps for the app's installation and importing of games.